-- Halan, M. "Let's Talk Money: You've Worked Hard for It, Now Make It Work for You" Harper Collins Publishers, New York. - Indian Institute of Banking & Finance.
+- Halan, M. "Let's Talk Money: You've Worked Hard for It, Now Make It Work for You" HarperCollins Publishers, New York. - Indian Institute of Banking & Finance.
 "Introduction to Financial Planning" Taxmann Publication, New Delhi. - Keown A.J.
-"Personal Finance" Pearson, New York. - Madura, J. "Personal Finance", Pearson - Pandit, A. "The Only Financial Planning Book that You Will Ever Need" Network 18 Publications Ltd., Mumbai. - Sinha, M. "Financial Planning: A Ready Reckoner" McGraw Hill Education, New York. - Tripathi, V. "Fundamentals of Investment" Taxmann Publication, New Delhi.
+"Personal Finance" Pearson, New York. - Madura, J. "Personal Finance", Pearson - Note: Students are advised to use the latest editions of textbooks. - Pandit, A. "The Only Financial Planning Book that You Will Ever Need" Network 18 Publications Ltd., Mumbai. - Sinha, M. "Financial Planning: A Ready Reckoner" McGraw Hill Education, New York. - Tripathi, V. "Fundamentals of Investment" Taxmann Publication, New Delhi.